theSanguss/UNO.py/README.md

 python main.py
 ```

+> [!Warning]\
+> This program has not yet been tested for MacOS and Linux.
+>
+> Please do file an issue if you encounter anything unexpected.

 ## How to operate?

 This is a CLI-based application, so entering in inputs as you normally would in a terminal is pretty much all you need to do.